BorgOwen/CloudSecNetwork/week4/task.md

-Description - Create 2 seperate VPC's to stimulate a multi-PVC architecture
+Description - Create 2 seperate VPC's to simulate a multi-PVC architecture

 Deliverables - Screenshots showing
 - 2 VPC's and their CIDR blocks